Join over ¼ million

 That’s 416 weeks, or almost 3,000 days.

-This is the amount of time that I have not had a fixed home; moving to a new country, culture and language every few months and taking absolutely everything I own with me.
-It has been a significant percentage of my life, and it’s still long from over.
+In 2011, this is the amount of time that I lived without having a fixed home; moving to a new country, culture and language every few months and taking absolutely everything I own with me.
+It has been a significant percentage of my life, and it's still long from over.

 After devoting my life to them, university and schools had taught me nothing of any real importance.
 I had gone through as many books as I could and thought I knew it all, but the fact of the matter is that I have become the person I was meant to be in the last 4/5 of a decade, while on the road.
 And I certainly still have a lot left to learn.

 You don't need to be rich to travel the world.
 To find out more about me and my story, please read my site's About page to see a list of the many jobs I've had during my travels.
-For just the last one year I've been earning money by helping people to hack languages quicker.
-I've also followed this post up with some FAQs about long-term travel here, regarding finding work and the psychological aspect of it.]
+Now, I fund my travels by helping people to hack languages quicker.
+I've also followed this post up with some FAQs about long-term travel here, regarding finding work and the psychological aspect of it.

-Since yesterday was my 29th birthday and this week is my 8 year “travelversary”, I thought it fitting to share 29 of these revelations with you of things that I have learned on this journey.
+I thought it fitting to share 29 of my discoveries with you of things that I have learned on this journey.
 Many of them are about life in general, but these are actually my observations after meeting many people from all over the world:

 1. Everyone everywhere basically wants the same thing